dardin88/PETrA/README.md

 ## Hiding the status bar

-If you would like to hide the status bar and allow Monkey to not lose focus from the app under test, please refer to [SIMIASQUE](https://github.com/Orange-OpenSource/simiasque).
+If you would like to hide the status bar and allow Monkey to not loose focus from the app under test, please refer to [SIMIASQUE](https://github.com/Orange-OpenSource/simiasque).

 ## References